Deyan2306/softuni-final-exam/movie-app/docs/db_todo.md

 - [ ] JS Notifications
 - [ ] Basic comments using REST
 - [ ] List all stuff on the appropriate pages
+- [ ] Make so you cant access "login" without the "acceptCookies".

 ### To do for wednesday
 - [ ] Paging functionality